|

 General Reno moved his command of 3,000 men from

-Roanoke Island on April 17th and transported them by water to Elizabeth City.
-From there, they marched north
+Roanoke Island on April 17 and transported them by water to Elizabeth City.

-to South Mills, accompanied by three wagons loaded with explosive materials to be used on the locks.
-After an exhausting all-night
+From there, they marched north to South Mills, accompanied by three wagons loaded with explosive materials to be used on the

-commanded by Colonel A. R. Wright, about three miles below the locks.
-The two sides engaged at the edge of the woods
+men encountered the Third Georgia Regiment, commanded by Colonel A. R. Wright, about three miles below the locks.
+The two

 defenders withstood all Union assaults until their artillery commander, C.S.
 Captain W. W. McComas, was killed.
 Running low